mdeggies/doppler-effect/README.md

 This was a really fun challenge to work on.
 Towards the end, I played around with Greensock's TweenMax animation library.
 My goal was to create a simulation so that users could actually visualize the movement of the star and see it changing colors as it moves closer/further away.
 My goal was to change the color of the star in relation to it's easement.

-This ended up taking more time than I had allotted for, so I wasn't able to finish.
+The animations ended up taking more time than I had allotted for, so I wasn't able to completely finish.
+I plan to come back to it later :)

 ## Resources